Press Contacts: Kelsey Davenport, (202) 463-8270 x102

 The United States signed an additional protocol to its IAEA safeguards agreement in 1998 and the Senate provided its advice and consent to ratify it in March 2004.
 The Senate, however, conditioned its consent to ratification on the president certifying that appropriate managed access procedures for international inspections are in force.
 Such procedures are supposed to lessen the danger that inspection may compromise information of “direct national security significance.”
 Following a lengthy inter-agency process to provide such certifications, the U.S. additional protocol entered into force Jan.
 6, 2009.

 The United States, along with the IAEA and the Security Council, has called on Iran to resume voluntary implementation of and ratify its additional protocol, which it signed in December 2003, after Tehran stopped adhering to the measure in February 2006.
 Iran stopped applying the measure days after the IAEA referred it to the UN Security Council.
-Iranian officials have stated that Tehran will consider renewing implementation of its additional protocol if its nuclear file is referred back to the IAEA from the UN Security Council.
-Iran argues that the IAEA is the “sole competent authority” responsible for verifying nuclear safeguards and has asserted that the Security Council interferes with the IAEA’s work by politicizing the nuclear issue.
+Iran agreed to implement and eventually ratify its additional protocol as part of a comprehensive nuclear deal it is negotiating with the five permanent members of the UN Security Council and Germany.
+The parties set a June 30, 2015 deadline for reaching an agreement.

-As of December 2013, 122 NPT states-parties have concluded additional protocols that are now in force.
-Another 21 states-parties have signed additional protocols.
+As of December 2014, 124 NPT states-parties have concluded additional protocols that are now in force.
+India, a non-NPT state party also concluded an additional protocol with the IAEA, which was ratified in July 2014.
+Another 23 states-parties have additional protocols approved by the agency's Board of Governors, of which 21 have been signed by the states.
 For details on the entire list of countries see the IAEA Web site here.